FFengIll/pdf-cut-white/README.md

 - PyPDF2: edit the pdf box
 - ~~pdfminer & pdfminer3: scan elements~~
 - pdfminer.six: scan pdf elements
+- ~~PySide2: optional for GUI only~~
-- PySide2: optional for GUI only
+- PySide6: optional for GUI only